Aliases for B4GALT7 Gene

 GeneCards Summary for B4GALT7 Gene

-B4GALT7 (Xylosylprotein Beta 1,4-Galactosyltransferase, Polypeptide 7) is a Protein Coding gene.
-Diseases associated with B4GALT7 include ehlers-danlos syndrome progeroid type and reunion island's larsen syndrome.
-Among its related pathways are Metabolism and Glycosaminoglycan metabolism.
+B4GALT7 (Beta-1,4-Galactosyltransferase 7) is a Protein Coding gene.
+Diseases associated with B4GALT7 include ehlers-danlos syndrome, progeroid type, 1 and ehlers-danlos syndrome progeroid type.
+Among its related pathways are Metabolism and heparan sulfate biosynthesis.
 GO annotations related to this gene include transferase activity, transferring glycosyl groups and galactosyltransferase activity.
 An important paralog of this gene is B4GALT2.

 UniProtKB/Swiss-Prot for B4GALT7 Gene